12101111/12101111.github.io/content/2021-04-17-using-sccache-on-gentoo.md

 Firest please fellow the page of [Sccache](https://wiki.gentoo.org/wiki/Sccache) on Gentoo wiki.

 After the installation and configuration of sccache, you can try to compile some rust packages.
-It may work fine for the first one, but later you may find some wired sandbox or permission error like "sccache: error : Failed to create temp dir ..." or "sccache: caused by: Permission denied (os error 13)"
+It may work fine for the first one, but later you may find some weird sandbox or permission error like "sccache: error : Failed to create temp dir ..." or "sccache: caused by: Permission denied (os error 13)"

 Let's fix this issue.